Confined steady states of a Vlasov-Poisson plasma in an infinitely long cylinder: Steady states with a nontrivial electric potential

-\textit{Assertion 1.} For any $n\in\NN_0$: \begin{itemize} \itemi $\upphi_n \in C([0,\infty[)$ and $|\upphi_n(r)| \le (c_0RE_0)r$ for all $r\ge 0$. \itemii $g\big(r,\upphi_n(r)\big)=0$ for all $r>R$. \end{itemize}
+\textit{Assertion 1.} For any $n\in\NN_0$: \begin{itemize} \itemi $\upphi_n \in C([0,\infty[)$ and $|\upphi_n(r)| \le (c_0R)\, r$ for all $r\ge 0$. \itemii $g\big(r,\upphi_n(r)\big)=0$ for all $r>R$. \end{itemize}

 \textit{Proof of Assertion 1.} For $n=0$ assertion (i) is obvious and Proposition~\ref{PROP:CSUPP} implies (ii).
 Now suppose that $n$-th iterate is already constructed and satisfies (i) and (ii).
 Then the function $r\mapsto g(r,\upphi_n(r))$ is continuous with $g(r,\upphi_n(r))=0$ for all $r>R$ and hence $\upphi_{n+1} \in C([0,\infty[)$ easily follows.
-Morover, by the definition of $g$,
+Moreover, from the definition of $g$ and condition \eqref{COND:SIGMA} we infer that